Our Lady of Piat: The 1624 drought

-The second miracle narrated by Aduarte had a greater resonance.
+The second miracle narrated by Father Diego Aduarte had a greater resonance.
 The Itawes region, an agricultural area, often experienced severe droughts.
 But the one of 1624 was much worse than others they had suffered as it occurred over several months.
 Local farmers had planted their seed several times in vain, and no crop was forthcoming.

 Juan de Santa Ana and Andrés de Haro, the vicars of Piat and Tuao, respectively, were thinking of organizing some processions and rogations to implore heaven for the much-needed rain.
 Despite their fears that the newly-converts natives might lose their faith if the desired result were not achieved, they proceeded with the liturgies.
 The vicars preached fervent sermons to the people, insisting on the need to "repent from their sins and receive the Sacrament of Reconciliation," so that their prayers for rain would be heard.
 The people followed the priests' exhortations with great devotion, spending the whole day in the Ermita to confess their sins and sing hymns to the Virgin.
 The people themselves proposed a procession to the Ermita from their respective towns the following day, but even before the procession began, it began to rain profusely over Piat, and then over Tuao and their sementeras, so that "it seemed that the cataracts of heaven have been broken."
 The procession was held in thanksgiving to Our Lady of Piat for the rain which continued uninterrupted for three days, resulting in an abundant crop.

 Healing of the Lunatic

 In one of the miracles narrated by Fr.
-Benito Gómez, in Abulug was a boy called Benito who fell from the roof of the parish house.
-His damaged his brain rendered him insane.
+Benito Gómez, in Abulug lived a boy called Benito who fell from the roof of the parish house.
+The resulting damage to his brain rendered him insane.
 When his mother, Doña Paula, heard about this, she brought him to the shrine at Piat.
 There she offered some candles and alms for a Mass to be said for the boy, whereupon he became healthy and cured of his madness.